Technicolor: Technicolor today

 The Technicolor company remained a highly successful film processing firm and later became involved in video and audio duplication (CD, VHS and DVD manufacturing) and digital video processes.
 MacAndrews & Forbes acquired Technicolor, Inc. in 1982 for $100 million, then sold it in 1988 to the British firm Carlton Communications PLC for $780 million.
 Technicolor, Inc. acquired the film processing company CFI in 2000.
 Since 2001, Technicolor has been part of the French-headquartered electronics and media conglomerate Thomson Multimedia SA.
 The name of Thomson group was changed to "Technicolor SA" as of 1 February 2010, re-branding the entire company after its American film technology subsidiary.

+On June 24, 2020, Technicolor filed for Chapter 15 bankruptcy in the United States, citing COVID-19 as the reason for its impact.

 In May 2021, Technicolor's post-production unit was acquired by Streamland Media.
 On September 27, 2022, Technicolor SA, which maintains the IoT, broadband and video solution businesses, rebranded as Vantiva, while the VFX, motion graphics and animation businesses now operated by Technicolor Creative Studios; these two were spun-off as the publicly independent companies.

 The visual aesthetic of dye transfer Technicolor continues to be used in Hollywood, usually in films set in the mid-20th century.
 Parts of The Aviator (2004), the biopic of Howard Hughes, were digitally manipulated to imitate color processes that were available during the periods each scene takes place.

-Mostly, during the credits of a film, the text “Color by Technicolor” or “Prints by Technicolor” is shown.
+Mostly, during the credits of a film, the text "Color by Technicolor" or "Prints by Technicolor" is shown.